LmaAl-Johare1/Item-Tracker/README.md

 ## System Requirements
 - Requires Flutter (latest version) for mobile app development.
 - Dart SDK for backend operations.
+- An IDE ( Visual Studio Code or Android Studio)

 ## Usage Instructions
 - Users can log in to access personalized dashboards.